yuly-sanchez/introsde-2015-assignment-2/README.md

 ## Usage
-This project contains the `ant build script` to compile source code, run tests and generate documentationn directly from the command line:
+This project contains the `ant build script` to compile source code, run tests and generate documentation directly from the command line:
 ```
  ant execute.client
 ```